 part of singapore culture & design research project

-This book aims to serves as a platform for better understanding of culture material, as well as to let the younger generations has a chance to read a bamboo scroll book.
-Each book consists of 225 bamboo strips and is the longest bamboo scroll book in Singapore, measuring 4.35 meter in length.
-Due to the handwork, each book took about five days to be produced.
-This bamboo scroll book is combination of both new technology and old material; where past and present are in continuous dialogue.
+This book aims to serve as a platform for a better understanding of cultural materials while allowing the younger generation to read a bamboo scroll book.
+Each book comprises 225 bamboo strips and is the longest bamboo scroll book in Singapore, measuring 4.35 meters in length.
+Due to the handwork, each book takes about five days to complete.
+This bamboo scroll book is a combination of new technology and old materials, where the past and present are in constant dialogue.

 Negotiating Symbols Across Time and Place is supported by Nanyang Technological University, Singapore and Ministry of Education, Singapore.